How to calculate profit margin: formula and examples

 How to increase your profit margins

-To increase your profit margins, focus on three areas: reduce costs, improve operational efficiency, and adjust pricing.
-Each lever affects your bottom line differently.
+Improving your profit margins comes down to three areas: reduce costs, improve operational efficiency, and adjust pricing.
+Each one affects your bottom line differently, and combining all three delivers the strongest results.

 Control your costs